tdhock/tdhock.github.io/_posts/2025-10-15-ward-clustering.md

 Assuming 4-connectivity, we can only join with 4 neighbors (not `N-1`), so the algorithm should be faster.
 But we want to avoid computing the `O(N^2)` pairwise distance matrix, so we can no longer use a Lance-Williams update rule.
 Instead we would have to update cluster means, which we use to compute new distances.
+The time complexity of the algorithm depends on how many distances we have to compute at each iteration.
+Best case is constant `O(1)` number of distances to compute in each iteration, for total `O(N log N)` time.
+Worst case is linear `O(N)` number of distance to compute in each iteration, for total `O(N^2)` time.

 ## In code